On a Class of Dynamical Poisson-Voronoi Tessellations: Handover frequency: two-speed case

 \subsection{Two-speed case}

-As already explained, this part is motivated by communication networks comprising of, for example, low earth orbit (LEO) satellites along with medium earth orbit (MEO) satellites.
+As already explained, this part is motivated by communication networks comprising of, for example, low earth orbit (LEO) satellites along with medium earth orbit (MEO) satellites, or LEO satellites with two different altitudes.
 The LEO and MEO satellites move at different speeds depending on their altitude.
 Naturally, as a first step towards understanding the handover phenomenon, we would like to consider a model on Euclidean plane with two different types of mobile stations, moving at speed $v_1$ and $v_2$, respectively, as described in Section~\ref{sec-Results}.

 Suppose the initial locations are independent homogeneous Poisson point processes $\tilde \Phi^1$ and $\tilde \Phi^2$ in polar coordinates on $\R^+\times (-\pi,\pi]$, with $\tilde{\Phi}^l=\sum_{i\in \N}\delta_{(R^{(l)}_i, \a^{(l)}_i)}$, for two different speeds $v_l$, with $l=1,2$.
 The intensity measures $\mu_1, \mu_2$ have for density